 Forbes calls Petal 2 from WebBank “one of the best of the bunch when it comes to cards aimed at those with less-than-stellar credit.”

 Petal 2 incentivizes responsible card use with a unique cash-back structure.
-You get 1% cash back right away when you make a purchase, but that’s bumped up to 1.5% when you pay on time.
-In addition, bonus cash back of 2%-10% is available at select merchants.
+You get 1% cash back right away when you make a purchase, but that’s bumped up to 1.5% after you make 12 on-time monthly payments.
+In addition, you can score bonus cash back of 2%-10% at select merchants.

 You’ll get a credit limit between $300 and $10,000, which can grow as you stay in good standing over time, and you’ll build credit with responsible use as the card reports to all three bureaus.